afroinnovate/afi_loadboard_api/TroubleShooting.md

         2. ```GRANT SELECT, INSERT, UPDATE, DELETE ON ALL TABLES IN SCHEMA public TO your_db_user;``` Or
         2. ```ALTER DEFAULT PRIVILEGES IN SCHEMA public GRANT SELECT, INSERT, UPDATE, DELETE ON TABLES TO afroinnovate;```

+6. following these steps:
+    1. Sign into the google account you want to use for the sender
+    2. Go to Security
+    3. Type "app password" in the search bar
+    4. provide appname and the password will be generated.
+    5. copy that password into the appsettings.

 ## Useful commands.